time calculator

 How it works

-The decimal hours output is perfect for payroll systems, while the hh:mm breakdown helps you share quick summaries with managers or clients.
+The decimal hours output is convenient for payroll systems and invoices, while the hh:mm style result is easy to read and share with supervisors or clients.

 Formula